-The Elgin Community College (ECC) Foundation invites the community to celebrate the achievements of students, faculty and staff at the ECC Foundation Gala Virtual Mas’k’erade: Dare to Dream event at 5 p.m. on Saturday, October 17, 2020.
-The online event will showcase the incredible tapestry of talent and resiliency found throughout the ECC community, as well as highlight several 2020 award winners and scholarship recipients.
+The Elgin Community College (ECC) Foundation invites the community to celebrate the achievements of students, faculty, and staff at the ECC Foundation Gala Virtual Mas’k’erade: Dare to Dream event at 5 p.m. on Saturday, October 17, 2020.
+The online event will showcase the incredible tapestry of talent and resiliency found throughout the ECC community and highlight several 2020 award winners and scholarship recipients.

 “ECC is an incredible asset to Elgin and the larger community,” said David Davin, ECC’s executive director of advancement and foundation.
 “The ECC Foundation exists to support those that are striving to build a bright future for themselves, their family, and their community.
 The accomplishments of the students, faculty, staff, and community supporters that we are celebrating through this event make us all proud.
 It also serves as a reminder that our mission to support our deserving students—who will one day be proud alumni and community leaders—is more important than ever.”

 The 2020 honorees include ECC Friend of Education Award winner Robert Malm; Exceptional Friend of the ECC Foundation Award winner Adrienne Butler; ECC Distinguished Alumni of the Year Award winner Linda Deering Dean (Class of ’81); and ECC President’s Lasting Impact Award winners Mike Shales and Ed Hunter.

 Organized by the Elgin Community College Foundation, proceeds from the event are directed to the Student Success Fund, which provides critical support for the areas of greatest need impacting student success.
 Event co-chairs Robin Seigle, ECC Foundation board member, and Linda Hefferin, Ed.D., ECC retiree, and professor emeritus, have seen the impact of these investments firsthand.